 - Investigation: X-rays of the wrist, elbow and whole forearm should be taken.

-- Management: unlike adults, many both-bone fractures of the forearm can be treated by closed reduction.
+- Management: unlike the management of these fractures in adults, conservative management is still the first line of treatment for paediatric forearm fractures, especially in children less than 10 years old.
+Due to a child’s physeal growth potential, varying degrees of fracture angulation can be accepted - depending on the age of the child and his or her ability to remodel.
 After reduction, forearm pronation and supination should be checked and the arm placed in a long-arm cast or splint.
-Surgical treatment is by open reduction and plating/intramedullary nails depending on the degree of overriding/angulation.
+Surgical treatment is by open reduction and plating/intramedullary nails, depending on the degree of overriding/angulation.

 Radial shaft fractures (Galeazzi fractures)